 Early English Settlements

-Students learn about early English settlements in North America by analyzing images of settlements and creating short act-it-outs.
-In a Visual Discovery activity, students analyze images of the settlements at Roanoke, Jamestown, and Plymouth to create act-it-outs that show why settlers came, the hardships they endured, and the reasons why each settlement succeeded or failed.
+Students learn about three early English settlements in North America.
+In a Visual Discovery activity, students analyze images of Roanoke, Jamestown, and Plymouth to create act-it-outs that show why settlers came, the hardships they endured, and the reasons why each settlement succeeded or failed.

 Comparing the Colonies

-Students learn about the similarities and differences among the New England, Middle, and Southern Colonies.
-In a Problem Solving Groupwork activity, students work in groups of four to create a billboard about one of six British colonies and then try to persuade other students to settle in their colony.
+Students learn about the similarities and differences among the New England, Middle, and Southern colonies.
+In a Problem Solving Groupwork activity, students create a billboard for one of six British colonies and then try to persuade other students to settle in their colony.
 Afterward, students read about the six colonies and evaluate the claims by each group.

-Students learn about slavery from the perspective of West Africans facing difficult dilemmas as European slave traders take them farther and farther from their homeland.
-In a Response Group activity, students respond to three dilemmas faced by Africans during enslavement: the European slave trade in West Africa, the Middle Passage, and arrival in North America.
+Students learn about the choices West Africans had to make to survive being enslaved and brought to the Americas.
+In a Response Group activity, student groups analyze and respond to three dilemmas faced by Africans during enslavement: trading slaves for guns in West Africa, surviving the Middle Passage, and living as a slave in the colonies.

 Life in Colonial Williamsburg

-Students take a "walking tour" of Williamsburg to learn about daily life in the colonial Virginia capital.
+Students take a “walking tour” of Williamsburg to learn about daily life in the colonial Virginia capital.
 In a Writing for Understanding activity, students visit six stations representing sites in colonial Williamsburg to examine aspects of colonial life, such as government, social life, and religion.
 Students then write a letter describing life in Williamsburg and comparing it with life in their community.

 To Declare Independence or Not

-Students learn about six prominent Loyalists and Patriots and record these leaders' viewpoints on whether or not the American colonies should declare independence.
-In a Problem Solving Groupwork activity, students work in groups of four to prepare to bring to life one of six historical figures, such as Samuel Adams and Mercy Otis Warren, for a panel debate between Loyalists and Patriots.
+Students learn about six prominent colonists, who are either Loyalists or Patriots, and record these leaders’ viewpoints about American independence.
+In a Problem Solving Groupwork activity, student groups represent the six historical figures in a panel debate between Loyalists and Patriots.

 The Declaration of Independence

 Students examine objects on Thomas Jefferson’s desk, such as a letter and an invitation, to learn about the events and ideas that led to Jefferson’s drafting of the Declaration of Independence.
 In a Social Studies Skill Builder, students record notes by completing missing parts of several objects.
 Then they paraphrase key excerpts from the Declaration of Independence in simple language.
 For each excerpt, groups create short skits that capture the key idea in that excerpt.

-Students compare the government set up by the Constitution to a three-legged stool to learn about the Constitution and how it created a stronger central government.
-In a Social Studies Skill Builder, students play a game in which they are presented with a series of situations with which that government might be faced, such as "Supreme Court Justice retires and must be replaced."
+Students compare the government set up by the Constitution to a three legged stool to learn how the government is strong and balanced.
+In a Social Studies Skill Builder, students play a game in which they are presented with a series of situations that the government might face and determine which branch or branches of government would resolve each situation.

 The Bill of Rights

-Students learn about the Bill of Rights and several of its key ammendments.
-In an Experiential Exercise, students work in small groups to create tableaux vivants ("living scenes") that represent key amendments in the Bill of Rights.
+Students learn about the Bill of Rights and several of its key amendments.
+In an Experiential Exercise, students work in small groups to create tableaux vivants, or living scenes, to represent key amendments in the Bill of Rights.
 Groups present their scenes to classmates who try to determine which amendment is being depicted.